darknight/tabby-interview/technical-writing/README.md

 ("h" "u" "g", 10), ("p" "u" "g", 5), ("p" "u" "n", 12), ("b" "u" "n", 4), ("h" "u" "g" "s", 5)
 ```

+We look at pairs, for example, "hug" will produce ("h", "u"), ("u", "g"), "pug" will produce ("p", "u"), ("u", "g"), etc.

-We look at pairs, the most frequent pair is ("u", "g"), which is present total of 20 times.
+The most frequent pair is ("u", "g"), which is present total of 20 times.
 Thus, the first merge rule learned by the tokenizer is ("u", "g") -> "ug", which means that "ug" will be added to the vocabulary, and the pair should be merged in all the words of the corpus.
 At the end of this stage, the vocabulary and corpus look like this:

 ```
 Vocabulary: ["b", "g", "h", "n", "p", "s", "u", "ug"]